jdelic/anton/README.md

 SENTRY_DSN | An optional DSN that will connect Anton's error handling to a Sentry instance

 ## List of Anton module configuration variables

 Variable | Description
 --- | ---
 JENKINS_CHANNEL | The channel where Anton posts webhook calls made to the Jenkins CI handler (Default: #twilightzone) TICKET_PROVIDER | If you want to connect Anton to a ticket tracker, it currently supports JIRA and GitHub tickets.
-Set
-                | this to either "anton.modules.tickets.jira.JiraTicketProvider" or
+Set this to either `anton.modules.tickets.jira.JiraTicketProvider` or `anton.modules.tickets.github.GitHubTicketProvider` accordingly.
-                | "anton.modules.tickets.github.GitHubTicketProvider" accordingly.
-GITHUB_CHANNEL  | The channel where Anton posts webhook calls made to the GitHub handler (Default: #twilightzone) GITHUB_AUTH_TOKEN | A GitHub OAuth2 token for Anton (see below for docs on how to create this) GITHUB_DEFAULT_ORGANIZATION | The default organization to search (Default: 'laterpay') GITHUB_DEFAULT_REPO | The default repository name to search (Default: 'laterpay')

-JIRA_URL | A HTTP(S) URL pointing to your organization's JIRA (Default: "https://laterpay.atlassian.net")
-JIRA_AUTH_TOKEN | A JIRA OAuth1 token (see below for docs on how to create this) JIRA_AUTH_SECRET | A JIRA OAuth1 secret key (see below for docs on how to create this)
+GITHUB_CHANNEL  | The channel where Anton posts webhook calls made to the GitHub handler (Default: #twilightzone) GITHUB_AUTH_TOKEN | A GitHub OAuth2 token for Anton (see below for docs on how to create this) GITHUB_DEFAULT_ORGANIZATION | The default organization to search (Default: 'laterpay') GITHUB_DEFAULT_REPO | The default repository name to search (Default: 'laterpay') JIRA_URL | A HTTP(S) URL pointing to your organization's JIRA (Default: "https://laterpay.atlassian.net") JIRA_AUTH_TOKEN | A JIRA OAuth1 token (see below for docs on how to create this) JIRA_AUTH_SECRET | A JIRA OAuth1 secret key (see below for docs on how to create this)